EDUCATION

 Course Delivery & Learning Structure

-Courses are designed as independent, self-paced learning experiences, allowing students to move through core materials on their own schedule.
+Courses are designed as independent, self-paced learning experiences, allowing students to move through core materials on their own schedule, or they can choose to enroll in the full cohort experience.
 This structure honors the realities of working professionals, artists, and community archivists while ensuring depth of study and sustained reflection.

 In addition to asynchronous coursework, students participate in live Saturday sessions focused on discussion, collaborative analysis, and applied learning.
 These sessions create space for collective inquiry, shared problem-solving, and direct engagement with course themes in real time.